CodswallopThaGr8/Modloader-64-Stopwatch-Split-Timer/README.md

 ﻿﻿Modloader64 Split Timer & Stopwatch

-A tool made for Modloader64
+A tool made for any Modloader64 compatible game.